textpattern/textpattern.github.io/installation/index.md

 `files`
 : **Type:** directory.
 : **Removable?:** no.
 : **What it’s for:** Empty by default.
-It’s where content files (`.pdf`, `.docx`, `.rtf`, `.epub`, `.txt`, etc.) will go when/if you upload them in the [Files administration panel](https://docs.textpattern.io/administration/files-panel).
-You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics administration panel](https://docs.textpattern.io/administration/diagnostics-panel).
+It’s where content files (`.pdf`, `.docx`, `.rtf`, `.epub`, `.txt`, etc.) will go when/if you upload them in the [Files panel](https://docs.textpattern.io/administration/files-panel).
+You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel).

 `images`
 : **Type:** directory.
 : **Removable?:** no.
 : **What it’s for:** Empty by default.
-It's where images will go when you upload them in the [Images administration panel](https://docs.textpattern.io/administration/images-panel).
-You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics administration panel](https://docs.textpattern.io/administration/diagnostics-panel).
+It's where images will go when you upload them in the [Images panel](https://docs.textpattern.io/administration/images-panel).
+You may see a warning about the directory's `chmod` status (editing rights) in the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel).

 `rpc`
 : **Type:** directory.
 : **Removable?:** yes.
 : **What it’s for:** Contains the XML-RPC functionality, which is vestigial code from when ping-packs and such were popular with bloggers.
-If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel#enable-xml-rpc-server).
+If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel#enable-xml-rpc-server).

 `sites`
 : **Type:** directory.